Ensuring critical, life-saving work can continue while protecting vulnerable families in places of greatest need beyond the end of the road.

 In this time of uncertainty, we are drawn together and compelled to help others.

 At World Concern, it is our priority that in everything we do, we lift up the name of Jesus and glorify God.
 Our ministry is focused on reaching, protecting, and serving the most vulnerable people in the hardest places in the world.
 It’s also focused on ministering to our supporters, partners, and staff.

-Vice President, World Concern
+President, World Concern